Krishna-1996/Machine_Learning_Projects/1. IPL Score Prediction/README.md

 #### Tools used:

 - Visual Studio: I used VS Code as sometime I worked offline and VS Code is great option for offline work.
-Although, I have experienced with Google Colab and Jupyter NoteBook
+Although, I have experienced with Google-Colab and Jupyter NoteBook

 #### Technology used: